tokenized/docs/concepts-transactions.md

 Tokenized transaction messages are built by serializing the data (converting to binary) according to the protocol specification.
 There are many [different data formats](../protocol/actions#field-types) used by each protocol action.

-<a name="assembling-op_return-packet"></a>
+<a name="op_return-script"></a>

-### Assembling OP_RETURN Packet
+### OP_RETURN Script

-Tokenized assembles OP_RETURN scripts using the [envelope](https://github.com/tokenized/envelope) protocol.
-The [Data Structure](https://github.com/tokenized/envelope#data-structure) section describes the actual format of the OP_RETURN script.
+Tokenized assembles OP_RETURN scripts using the [Envelope](https://github.com/tokenized/envelope) protocol version 1 with a protocol identifier of `TKN`, or `test.TKN` for test mode.
+The [Data Structure](https://github.com/tokenized/envelope#data-structure) section further describes the format of the OP_RETURN script.

+<a name="envelope-header"></a>

+#### Envelope Header

+* `OP_FALSE OP_RETURN` to specify that it is unspendable and only contains data so that no satoshis need to be included in the output.
+* `0x02bd01` for the Envelope protocol identifier and version. `0x02` specifies it is a 2 byte push data, then the two bytes are `0xbd` for bitcoin data (Envelope protocol), and `0x01` for version 1.
+* The number of protocol IDs, represented by a bitcoin script number, which is normally 1 for Tokenized, represented as the op code OP_1.
-Tokenized uses an envelope `PayloadProtocol` of "tokenized" or "test.tokenized" depending if test mode is activated.
-The envelop `PayloadIdentifier` is used to specify the action type of the message.
+* `TKN` or `test.TKN` to specify the Tokenized protocol, depending if test mode is activated.
+* The number of push datas used to represent the Tokenized action payload, represented by a bitcoin script number.
+It will normally be 3, represented by the op code `OP_3`.

 <a name="action-payload"></a>

-### Action Payload
+#### Action Payload

+The first push data of the Envelope payload is used to specify the version of the Tokenized protocol.

+The second push data of the Envelope payload is used to specify the Tokenized action type of the message (i.e. ASCII value 'C1' for Contract Offer).

-The payload of the envelope is the "action" payload.
+The third push data of the Envelope is the Tokenized "action" payload.
 The action payload contains the [action contents](../protocol/actions#all-actions).

 The action payload is dependent on the action type and may include token specific information as required.
 It is encoded using [protobuf](https://developers.google.com/protocol-buffers/) If the payload does not conform to the contract agent's expectation of the operation being requested, it will respond with a rejection message.